Employment law- Constructive dismissal

-The process for claiming constructive dismissal should commence within a period of 3 months less 1 day from the date that you have resigned.
+The process for claiming constructive dismissal should commence within a period of 3 months less 1 day from the date that you have left employment.
 This is usually the last date that you were paid.
 However before the tribunal will accept the claim, it needs to be lodged with ACAS as a preliminary step under their “early conciliation scheme“.
-When you do this can have an impact on the subsequent date that the tribunal proceedings need to be lodged.
+It is important that this step is carried out properly or your claim will fail.
 For more information on tribunal time limits and process, please click here.

 You are best advised not to resign without taking legal advice first.
 You may otherwise lose an important tactical advantage against your employer, and also put at risk any subsequent tribunal claim.
 We can advise you of the best way forward, and will consider a no win- no fee funding arrangement.
 Please feel free to use the contact information which you will find here.